 Foreign Languages in the Modern era

-French – a language with a universal touch
+French Speaking population has a universal touch

 French is the only language other than English to be spoken in all five continents of the world, in virtually every country in the world.
-The language is ranked the 6th most widely spoken language — just after Chinese Mandarin, English, Hindi, and Spanish, including Arabic.
+The tongue is ranked the 6th most widely spoken language — just after Chinese Mandarin, English, Hindi, and Spanish, including Arabic.

 How many people speak French in the world?

 Currently, there are over 280 million French speakers spread over the world.
 The number also includes 71 million partial speakers and speakers of numerous French dialects and creoles.
 Of the 71 million French-speakers, the majority have learned French as a foreign language

 While the Indian Ocean and Sub-Saharan Africa account for 36.03% of the French-speaking population, the Middle East and North Africa share 15.28%.
 The Caribbean and America account for 7.66% while Asia and Oceania boast 1.1%.
 Europe is home to the enormous number of French-speaking people, with 39.87%.

 Belgium plays host to the most significant inhabitants of French speaking population with 45%, followed by Switzerland with 20%.
 77% of Canada’s Quebec’s population are native francophones, and 95% of the population speak French as their first or second language.
 It is estimated that by 2050, the French speakers will rise above 700 million — 80% of which would be in Africa.

 French is spoken in how many countries?